AdobeDocs/experience-manager-learn.en/help/assets/overview.md

 ---
 title: AEM Assets Videos and Tutorials
 seo-title: AEM Assets Videos and Tutorials
-description: A collection of videos and tutorials for Adobe Experience Manager Assets.
+description: A collection of videos and tutorials for Adobe Experience Manager Assets
 seo-description: A collection of videos and tutorials for Adobe Experience Manager Assets
-products: SG_EXPERIENCEMANAGER/6.5/Assets
+sub-product: assets, dynamic-media
 ---

 # Overview {#overview}